Pretty good fractional revival on abelian Cayley graphs: Introduction

-Chan et al.~\cite{Chan FR} gave a theoretical introduction to FR and developed tools that can be used to construct graphs exhibiting FR.
+Chan et al.~\cite{Chan FR} developed tools that can be used to construct graphs exhibiting FR.
 They proved that a cycle exhibits FR if and only if the number of vertices of the cycle is either $4$ or $6$.
 Two vertices $a$ and $b$ of a graph $\Gamma$ are called \textit{cospectral}, if the subgraphs $\Gamma \setminus a$ and $\Gamma \setminus b$ hold the same list of eigenvalues.
 Chan et al.~\cite{Chan FR} proved that for a positive integer $k$, there are only finitely many connected graphs with maximum degree at most $k$ exhibiting FR between cospectral vertices.
 In the definition of FR, Chan et al.~\cite{Chan FR Laplacian} considered the Laplacian matrix in place of adjacency matrix to define Laplacian FR.
 They proved that Laplacian FR is a rare phenomenon.

 Chan et al.~\cite{PGFR Adjacency} introduced the notion of pretty good fractional revival, a relaxation to the notion of fractional revival on graphs.
 The graph $\Gamma$ is said to exhibit \textit{pretty good fractional revival} (PGFR in short) between two distinct vertices $a$ and $b$ if there exists a sequence of real numbers $\{t_k\}$ such that